 When you execute an INSERT, UPDATE, or DELETE statement, the database server uses exclusive locks.
-An exclusive lock means that no other users can view the row unless they are using the Dirty Read isolation level.
+An exclusive lock means that no other users can update or delete the item until the database server removes the lock.

-In addition, no other users can update or delete the item until the database server removes the lock.
+In addition, no other users can view the row unless they are using the Dirty Read isolation level.

-When the database server removes the exclusive lock depends on the type of logging set for the database.
-If the database has logging, the database server removes all exclusive locks when the transaction completes (commits or rolls back).
-If the database does not have logging, the database server removes all exclusive locks immediately after the INSERT, UPDATE, or DELETE statement completes.
+When the database server removes the exclusive lock depends on whether the database supports transaction logging:

+- If the database supports logging, the database server removes all exclusive locks when the transaction completes (commits or rolls back). - If the database does not support logging, the database server removes all exclusive locks immediately after the INSERT, MERGE, UPDATE, or DELETE statement completes, except when the lock is on the row that is currently being fetched into an update cursor.